Generate run-time error

 Generates run-time error, which ends thread (running macro) if not handled.

-By default, if end is used in an user-defined function, the error is generated in caller (macro/function that called the function).
+By default, if end is used in a user-defined function, the error is generated in caller (macro/function that called the function).

 Caller can handle errors with err statement.
 Then it may want to know error code.
-It looks for it in code field of the _error variable.
+It is _error.code.
 There are several ways to set error code when generating error:

 QM 2.3.3.
 If used flag 8, generates warning instead of error.
 It does not end macro.
 Just displays warning message in QM output.
 Flags 0-3 are applied.
 To disable such warnings, use opt nowarnings 1.